 Angela Parsons, Ph.D., is a senior patent agent in the Twin Cities office of Fish & Richardson P.C.
 Her clients include universities and research institutes, start-up companies, as well as large companies that operate in the pharma and life sciences space, and her practice focuses on all aspects of patent prosecution, both U.S. and...

-Steffen Lake is a litigation associate in the Atlanta office of Fish & Richardson P.C.
-Steffen is experienced in multiple stages of litigation with U.S. district courts and U.S. International Trade Commission (ITC) proceedings.
-He has experience litigating technologies such as agrochemicals, videoconferencing devices, automobile parts,...
+Steffen Lake is an associate in the Atlanta office of Fish & Richardson P.C.
+His practice focuses on intellectual property litigation.
+Steffen is experienced with multiple stages of litigation in U.S. district courts, state courts, and U.S. International Trade Commission (ITC) proceedings.
+He has experience litigating technologies such as...

 Steven Katz works closely with his clients to solve their most intractable intellectual property issues, both in the courtroom and out.
 When litigation is necessary, Mr. Katz is a zealous, creative, and efficient advocate, whether the client is a Fortune 50 company or a startup, and Mr. Katz works tirelessly to achieve the best result...